feoh/blindnotdumb/posts/ai-is-the-most-powerful-lever-i-have-ever-seen.md

 its ilk if you were persistent enough, but over the last several months to a year, they've improved by *orders of magnitude* and more and more engineers are writing about how they're feeling empowered to, in the words of Bryan Cantrill on the [Friends of Oxide Podcast](https://oxide-and-friends.transistor.fm/episodes/engineering-rigor-in-the-llm-age):
-"Like, yes, the world emphasizes like the the the the velocity, which a term that I, again, don't like because it makes us all sound like projectiles.
-But the this is what what it allows us to do is do things that we simply never would have gotten to before that allow for more rigorous artifacts."
+"Like, yes, the world emphasizes like the the the velocity, which a term that I, again, don't like because it makes us all sound like projectiles.
+But the this is what it allows us to do is do things that we simply never would have gotten to before that allow for more rigorous artifacts."

 And they're not alone.
 Lots of others have been writing and talking about how they're feeling empowered by generative AI